AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/restore-environment.md

 If you encounter issues in the integration environment and do not have a [valid backup](../storage/snapshots.md), try restoring your environment using one of the following methods:

 - Reset or revert the code in the Git branch
-- Uninstall the Commerce application
+- Uninstall the [!DNL Commerce] application
 - Force a redeployment
 - Manually reset the database